-Per 257.102(d)(3)(i)(A), the permeability of the final cover system is less than or equal to the permeability of the bottom liner system and is less than 1x10-5 cm/sec required by the rule.
+• Per 257.102(d)(3)(i)(A), the permeability of the final cover system is less than or equal to the permeability of the bottom liner system and is less than 1x10-5 centimeters per second (cm/sec) required by the rule.
 The COL cover system contains a GCL with a permeability of 1x10-9 cm/sec.
 The geomembrane above the GCL makes the cover system even less permeable.

-The bottom liner system for the CCR Units is as follows:
+The bottom liner system for the existing CCR landfill is as follows:

 - Phase 1 Module 1 South:

 - GCL

-- Forty-mil high density polyethylene (HDPE) geomembrane
+- 40-mil high density polyethylene (HDPE) geomembrane

-- The layers of the liner system are less than the cover system layers; therefore infiltration will be more than the cover system.
+- The layers of the liner system are less than the cover system layers; therefore, infiltration will be more than the cover system

 - Phase 1 Module 1 North:

-- Three feet of compacted ash
+- 3 feet of compacted ash

-- The liner here does not include a geomembrane, and therefore the infiltration through the cover system will be less than this base liner.
+- The liner here does not include a geomembrane, and therefore the infiltration through the cover system will be less than this base liner

 - Phase 1 Modules 2 and 3:

-- Two feet of compacted clay
+- 2 feet of compacted clay

-- GCI
+- GCL

-- Sixty-mil HDPE geomembrane
+- 60-mil HDPE geomembrane